nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 * The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 ```
+Additional Commands

+* Redo Command - It is able to redo only if an undo command has been executed before.
+This function is done by using stack.
+When an undo command is executed, taskManager is "push" into the stack before undo command's function is carried out.
+By doing this way, the previous state is saved inside the stack.
+When redo command is executed, the stack will "pop" and the taskManager will be replaced by the taskManager from the stack.
+The method that handle the stack reside in ModelManager under Model component.

+* RemoveDeadline Command - It is able to remove all dates in a task.
+It checks for valid index and set all the dates for the task to an empty string.

+* Undo Command - It is able to undo action commands: add, edit, delete, clear, redo commands.
+This function is done by using stack.
+When an action command is executed, taskManager is "push" into the stack before the action command's function is carried out.
+By doing this way, the previous state is saved inside the stack.
+When undo command is executed,
+the stack will be "pop" and the taskManager will be replaced by the taskManager from the stack.
+The method that handle the stack reside in ModelManager under Model component.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")`
  API call.<br>